CSCfi/csc-user-guide/docs/data/a_commands.md

 >    a_find <i>query_term</i>

 The query term is compared to the names and original paths of the files that have been uploaded to Allas and the matching objects are reported (but not downloaded).
-Note that data, that has been uploded to Allas using other tools than <i>a_put</i> is not included in this serach process.
+Note that data, that has been uploaded to Allas using other tools than <i>a_put</i> is not included in this serach process.

 The query term is procecced as a reqular repression where some characters, for example dot (.), have a special meaning.